vlazzarini/cs-s7/README.md

 Realtime output is enforced by default (`-odac`) but this can be overriden by options set in the CSD or with the appropriate function.
-Processing is done in a separate thread and so the REPL is continuously available to accept input.
+Processing is done by default in a separate thread (asynchronous) and so the REPL is continuously available to accept input.
 Csound messages are sent to stderr, unless suppressed, or redirected.
 If stderr is the terminal, then they will be shown together with the REPL printouts.
 One possibility